Chezvivian/Chezvivian.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I am a PhD candidate at Renmin University of China right now.
-I am interested in the cognitive process of translation, with influences from source text features, translation methods and so on.
+Hi, I am a PhD graduate at Renmin University of China.
+I am working on projects focusing on the cognitive process of translation.
 In my latest research, I am using eye-tracking and keystroke-logging techniques to investigate the impact of multimodal information on translators' cognitive load.

 ---

-* Hobbies
+* Sports
 - Swimming
 - Badminton
 - Archery

+* Musical instruments
+- Piano
-- Embroidery
+- Guzheng (Chinese)
-- Guqin
+- Guqin (Chinese)